imaybeniki/imaybeniki.github.io/README.md

 ## Update Content

 In the `content/data` folder, there are a series of JSON files that entail the metadata for the content, as well as the content itself.
 The `type` attribute of the object indicates the type of content box to render.
-Refer to the table below for possible types, and the attributes that can be added for them. * marks a required attribute.
+Refer to the table below for possible types, and the attributes that can be added for them.
+Bold marks a required attribute.
 The content is filtered by `category`.
 The navigation icons will update the URL, which will be used to filter by category.

 Type | Attributes
 --- | --------
-content | date*, title, body
-video | date*, url* title, body journal | date*, title, body experience | date*, employer, position, start, end, description icon | date*, iconName*, title, body
+content | **date**, title, body video | **date**, **url**, title, body journal | **date**, title, body experience | **date**, employer, position, start, end, description icon | **date**, iconName*, title, body

 ## Update Code